gioblu/PJON/specification/PJON-protocol-specification-v3.0.md

 ```
 In the channel analysis phase transmitter assess the medium's state before starting transmission to avoid collision.
 If the medium is free for use, transmission phase starts where the packet is entirely transmitted.
 The receiving device calculates CRC and starts the response phase transmitting a single byte, `PJON_ACK` (decimal 6) in case of correct data reception.
 If no acknowledgement is received, after an exponential back-off delay, the transmitter device retries until acknowledgement is received or a maximum number of attempts is reached and packet transmission discarded.

-The same local transmission used as an example above is formatted to be sent on a shared medium, where device id `12` of bus `0.0.0.1` sends @ (decimal 64) to device id `11` of bus id `0.0.0.1`.
-The packet's content is prepended with the bus id of the recipient as requested by header's `MODE` bit and with the sender's bus and device id as requested by header's `TX INFO` bit:
+Below, the same local transmission used as an example above, is formatted to be sent on a shared medium where device id `12` of bus `0.0.0.1` sends @ (decimal 64) to device id `11` of bus id `0.0.0.1`.
+The packet's content is prepended with the bus id of the recipient as requested by header's `MODE` bit and with the sender's bus and device id as requested by header's `TX INFO` bit.
 ```cpp
 Channel analysis              Transmission           Response __  __________________________________________________  ___